Enemy on the Euphrates

 About the Author

-Ian Rutledge is an economist and historian.
-He earned his PhD in Economic History from the University of Cambridge and has taught at the Universities of London and Sheffield, and for the Workers’ Educational Association.
-An Arabist who has studied the language for over two decades, Rutledge has devoted the past fifteen years to researching the economic and political history of the Middle East and North Africa.
-His publications include Enemy on the Euphrates: The Battle for Iraq, 1914–1921 and Addicted to Oil: America’s Relentless Drive for Energy Security.
-He lives in Sheffield.
+Ian Rutledge is an economist, historian and Arabist.
+He obtained his undergraduate degree and PhD in Economic History from the University of Cambridge.
+Previously an Honorary Senior Research Fellow at Sheffield University’s Management School, he has taught at the Universities of London and Sheffield, and for the Workers’ Educational Association.
+Rutledge has contributed numerous papers to academic journals, including the Cambridge Journal of Economics, and has published articles in national newspapers such as the Financial Times and The Guardian.
+His other works include the critically acclaimed Enemy on the Euphrates: The Battle for Iraq, 1914–1921 (by Saqi Books) and Addicted to Oil: America’s Relentless Drive for Energy Security.

 ‘Ian Rutledge’s brilliant book reveals the folly and delusion of invading Iraq.
 Read it and shudder.’
 Nicholas Rankin